Spectral Ranking: Boundary conditions

 where $\bm v$ is a \emph{boundary condition}, or \emph{exogenous contribution} to the system.
 Finally, he notes that formally

 and that the right side converges as long as $|\lambda_0|<1$: $M$ can even have negative entries.
-Clearly this is a generalisation of Katz's index\footnote{Hubbell claims that its index (actually, its \emph{status model}) bears a ``rough resemblance'' to Katz's: once the mathematics has been laid out in simple terms, one can easily see that they are the same thing.} to general matrices that adds an initial condition, as the vector $\bm 1$ is replaced by the more general boundary condition $\bm v$.\footnote{We note that while the rank induced by $\mathbf 1 M(1-\alpha M)^{-1}$ and $\mathbf 1(1-\alpha M)^{-1}= 1 + M(1-\alpha M)^{-1}$ is the same, this is no longer true when we use a general boundary condition.}\footnote{Hubbell is thus the first to implicitly notice that the recursive (Seely, Wei) and pathwise (Katz) formulation of spectral ranking are actually the same thing.
-He also remarks that its score depends linearly on the border condition, or, as we would say in PageRankSpeak, that PageRank is linearly dependent on the preference vector.
-This is actually an important feature for quick computation of personalised or topical versions.}
+Clearly this is a generalization of Katz's index\footnote{Hubbell claims that its index (actually, its \emph{status model}) bears a ``rough resemblance'' to Katz's: once the mathematics has been laid out in simple terms, one can easily see that they are the same thing.} to general matrices that adds an initial condition, as the vector $\bm 1$ is replaced by the more general boundary condition $\bm v$.\footnote{We note that while the ranking induced by $\mathbf 1 M(1-\alpha M)^{-1}$ and $\mathbf 1(1-\alpha M)^{-1}= \mathbf 1 + \mathbf 1 \alpha M(1-\alpha M)^{-1}$ is the same, this is no longer true when we use a general boundary condition.}\footnote{Hubbell remarks that its score depends linearly on the boundary condition.
+This is actually an important feature for quick computation of personalized or topical versions of PageRank~\cite{JeWSPWS}.}